Damitechstar/alx_html_css/Flexbox/README.md

 This is the readme file for my flexbox directory.
-It contains 0-styles.css and 0-index.html files for my flexbox project.
+It contains styles.css and index.html files for my flexbox project.